cammartin/Basic-R-Demo/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1
 ## Diamonds 7

-For the final exercise we will predict the price_level of the diamonds using the testinf dataset.
+For the final exercise we will predict the price_level of the diamonds again, but with the trainging dataset.

-This will show how well our randomForest can determine the price_level for the diamonds in the training dataset
+This will show how well our randomForest can determine the price_level for the diamonds in the training dataset.

 *** =instructions
+- Predict the `price_level` with the `predict` function.
-- Check out the structure of `movie_selection`.
+- Print the results using .
-- Select movies with a rating of 5 or higher.
-Assign the result to `good_movies`.
-- Use `plot()` to  plot `good_movies$Run` on the x-axis, `good_movies$Rating` on the y-axis and set `col` to `good_movies$Genre`.

 *** =hint
 - Use `testing` in the `predict` function